kivikakk/sevsegsim/README.md

 ![photograph of sevsegsim running in cxxsim](demo-cxxsim.png)

-`sbt run "build ice40 -p"` builds for iCE40 and programs the board.
+`sbt "run build ice40 -p"` builds for iCE40 and programs the board.

-`sbt run cxxsim` builds and runs the C++ simulation.
+`sbt "run cxxsim"` builds and runs the C++ simulation.

-`sbt run "cxxsim -v out.vcd"` also generates a VCD:
+`sbt "run cxxsim -v out.vcd"` also generates a VCD:

 ![screenshot of GTKWave showing the waveforms for the sim](demo-cxxsim-vcd.png)